 The Firm's Remuneration Policy is designed to ensure that it is compliant with the RemCode.
 The Firm's Remuneration Policy has been agreed by the Remuneration Committee in line with the RemCode principles laid down by the FCA.
+In addition, the Remuneration Policy has been determined with reference to the SFDR.
 The Remuneration Policy will be reviewed every three years or following a significant change to the business requiring an update to its internal capital adequacy assessment.
-The Remuneration Committee which comprises the Managing Partner and the Chief Operating Officer have ultimate review and sign off.
+The Remuneration Committee which comprises the

+Managing Partner and the Chief Operating Officer have ultimate review and sign off.